How does OncoAct work?

 • the opportunity to participate in clinical studies in the Netherlands

-The summary contains an overview of genes with potential actionable mutations and various general tumour characteristics, such as microsatellite instability (MSI) and tumour mutational load (TML).
+The summary contains an overview of genes with potential actionable mutations and various general tumor characteristics, such as microsatellite instability (MSI) and tumor mutational load (TML).
 These characteristics are important for immunotherapy options.

-Click here for an example of the patient report.
+Click here for an example of the OncoAct WGS report.

 The results of all existing DNA tests in one report